datamirror · Stata

 * ✓ wellbeing_model: Max Δβ/SE = 0.05

-The synthetic dataset reproduces the original coefficients within Δβ/SE < 3 — inside the Bonferroni-corrected 99% simultaneous CI.
+The synthetic dataset reproduces the original coefficients within Δβ/SE < 3, the 99.7% single-coefficient band used as a fixed diagnostic tolerance.
 You can re-run the same analysis script outside the secure environment and get the same estimates.

 Workflow